 - Drive on the right.
 Most intersections use four-way stop signs rather than roundabouts; treat these as FIFO (first in, first out) — whoever arrives first goes first.

 - Right turn on red.
-In most states, you can turn right at a red light after a full stop, yielding to traffic and pedestrians (unless a sign says “No Turn on Red”).
-This applies in about 45 states.
+After a full stop, you can turn right at a red light, yielding to traffic and pedestrians (unless a sign says “No Turn on Red”).
+It is legal statewide in all 50 states, though a handful of cities restrict it — Washington, D.C. banned it outright in 2025, and large parts of New York City prohibit it.

 - Tolls: Many East Coast and Midwest highways have tolls, increasingly collected electronically.
 Without an E-ZPass transponder (transponders can be rented from some car rental companies), you may need to pay by cash or mail in a payment later.
 Western states have almost no tolls.